w3c/testtwf-website/docs/test-templates.md

 ```

   The title appears in the generated index, so make sure it is
-  concise, unique and descriptive.
+  concise and descriptive.
 The role of the title is to
   identify what specific detail of a feature or combination of
   features is being tested, so that someone looking through an index
   can see quickly what's tested in which file.
 In most cases, this